markgodiy/PUG/README.md

    - You'll see a list of running services, just like in Example 1, but with the added filter to show only the active ones.

-Now, you can explore running services in a more engaging way by filtering and customizing your PowerShell commands and scripts.
-Happy scripting!